 When the family relocated to Yakima in 1990, Roger stayed busy.
 Hart Ranch in Yakima is a full board facility for horses that includes training, riding and special events.
 Roger and Sue established team penning in the Yakima valley and were the stock contractors for the Yakima Valley Team Penning Association.
 Both were members of the Cascade Team Penning Association and the Yakima Grange.
 Roger and Sue have dedicated their entire adult lifetimes serving the youth members of the National High School Rodeo Association.
 For the last 30 years, Roger served as President of the National High School Rodeo Scholarship Foundation and Sue has been the National Director for Washington State.
 They have continued to support the western heritage and sport of rodeo for all young equine athletes near and far.

 Roger is preceded in death by his parents, William and Louise, and eight siblings, Glenn, Bob, Keith, Bill, Lola, Marlene, Maxine and Judy.
 He is survived by his wife of 55 years, Susan Hart, his three sons, Roger “Willy” Hart (Laurie), James (Katrina), and Jon, along with three grandchildren, Dylan, Colton and Aubrey Hart, all of Yakima.

 A celebration of life is planned for the summer.
 A special thank you is extended to the staff of Memorial Hospice Services who were a tremendous support, Smith Funeral Home in Sunnyside for their respectful care, and the many friends and family who provided comfort and love to all of the Harts.
 Those wishing to sign Roger’s online memorial book may do so at www.funeralhomesmith.com Smith Funeral Home is in care of arrangements.

-To plant a tree in memory of Roger Brice Hart, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Roger Brice Hart, please visit our floral store.